monsoonmaelstrom/book2/book2.md

 Finally, he says, “They’re going to have to get themselves out.
 We can’t do it, Liam.
 If we go to Dairuvar, we’re just going to be giving Iverson two more hostages.”

-“I know,” I say softly.
+“I know,” I agree softly.

 Alex’s fingers blanch white on the table.
 I think maybe he was hoping I would disagree.
 That I would give him an excuse.
 But I can’t.
 He’s right.